INTERNATIONAL CERTIFICATION & RECIPROCITY CONSORTIUM

 • Internationally Certified Peer Recovery (ICPR)

-• Internationally Certified Entry Level Peer Recovery (ICELPR)
+• Internationally Certified Peer Recovery-Associate (ICPR-A)

 International Certificates can be used by professionals to signify their international, reciprocal status.
 To be entitled to an International Certificate, professionals must first hold a valid, current, reciprocal-level credential or license through an IC&RC Member Board.
 International Certificates are tied directly to a professional’s certification or license with an IC&RC member board.
 They are not free-standing certificates.
 Professionals should contact their IC&RC Member Board to determine if their credential or license entitles them to an International Certificate.